-You know you need to drink water, but either you often forget, or you think it tastes so trite.
-Good news!
-There are other ways to hydrate with water-rich foods.
-By filling up on fruits and vegetables, you will naturally quench your thirst.
+By filling up on fruits and vegetables, you’ll naturally quench your thirst.
 Plants nourish you in conjunction with hydrating your system.
-You will set yourself up to feel energized and ready to take on your goals.
-While it is vital to drink plenty of water throughout the day, don’t forget to eat hydrating foods to look and feel extraordinary.
+You’ll set yourself up to feel energized and ready to take on your goals.
+While it’s vital to drink plenty of water throughout the day, don’t forget to eat hydrating foods to look and feel extraordinary.

 Water alone can’t hydrate you.

 Adequate food and water support our bodies to perform while looking good.
-Staying hydrated is more than chugging bottles of water all day.
-It is about fueling your body with valuable vitamins, minerals, and fiber.
+But staying hydrated is more than chugging bottles of water all day.
+It’s about fueling your body with valuable vitamins, minerals, and fiber.
 Water-rich foods pair water and nutrients to help your body absorb essential nutrients while hydrating.
-The results of you consuming more fruits and vegetables means your body will enjoy deep and sustained hydration on a cellular level.6

 Pay attention.
 Your body will naturally tell you to drink water.

 Mindful people are more likely to eat well, prioritize sleep, exercise, and drink water.
-They understand the importance and value of water because they know what it feels like when they do not get enough.
-They are acutely aware of the quality of their exercise, productivity, and energy levels when they are constantly drinking water throughout the day.
-Since plant-based diets tend to be full of fiber-rich foods, they also require more water to aid digestion and to reduce constipation and gas.4,7
+They understand the importance and value of water because they know what it feels like when they don’t get enough.
+They’re acutely aware of the quality of their exercise, productivity, and energy levels when they are constantly drinking water throughout the day.
+Since plant-based diets tend to be full of fiber-rich foods, they also require more water to aid digestion and to reduce constipation and gas.